April showers bring... May content ideas! Here are 67 events to help you plan your May newsletters.

 World Naked Gardening Day: Actually, please don’t include this in your newsletters 😂

-Join Hands Day: Share some advice you received from an older person which impacted you
+Join Hands Day: Share some advice you received from an older person that impacted you

 Sleepover Day: List some fun family sleepover activities (movie marathons, karaokes, pillowcase drawings, etc.)